jjgp/jjgp.github.io/content/posts/a-ml-dev-setup-with-ngrok-and-colab.md

 ## Deciding on the approach

-After witnessing how the `tmux` session was started in the Colab terminal I decided to mimic it as closely as possibly in my [ngrok.ipynb](https://github.com/jjgp/colab/blob/main/notebooks/ngrok.ipynb).
+After witnessing how the `tmux` session was started for the Colab terminal I decided to mimic it as closely as possibly in my [ngrok.ipynb](https://github.com/jjgp/colab/blob/main/notebooks/ngrok.ipynb).
 To do so I read the source for how [node-pty](https://github.com/microsoft/node-pty) passed the `env` property: [src/unixTerminal.ts#L282](https://github.com/microsoft/node-pty/blob/1674722e1caf3ff4dd52438b70ed68d46af83a6d/src/unixTerminal.ts#L282) and [src/terminal.ts#L197](https://github.com/microsoft/node-pty/blob/1674722e1caf3ff4dd52438b70ed68d46af83a6d/src/terminal.ts#L197).
 Long story short, I took a rather circuitous path to simply hardcode and pass some environment variables.
-Anyways, I can now confidently remote SSH into a Colab instance and even use my favorite VS Code setup.
+Anyways, I can now confidently SSH into a Colab instance and even use my favorite VS Code setup.